Skip to content

 What are Rides?

-Each time a FollowMe track is driven, a new Ride is automatically created on the server.
-Remarks and status information can be associated to each Ride.
+Each time a FollowMe tour is driven, a new ride is automatically created on the server.
+Remarks and status information can be associated to each ride.

-First, you need to know which Rides exist for the FollowMe track in question.
-You can query the existing Rides by using the endpoint [GET] /followme/folder/{folder}/file/{file}.
+To query which rides exist for a FollowMe file, you can query the existing rides by using the endpoint [GET] /followme/folder/{folder}/file/{file}.

 A ride contains the following attributes: